safahas/wizword_new/README.md

   - Personal continues to use `PERSONAL_POOL_MAX`.
 - Regeneration UX: On profile save with changed FlashCard text, the UI shows a progress spinner and a success message when generation completes.

+#### FlashCard document uploads
+- Upload PDF/DOCX/TXT in FlashCard Settings to build the pool from the file’s text.
+- The backend enforces size via `UPLOAD_MAX_BYTES` (default 10240 = 10KB).
+Increase if your files are larger.
+- On success, the UI shows item count and the FlashCard token.
+If SMTP is configured, the token is emailed to you.

 ### FlashCard Hint Generation & Persistence

 - First build and profile‑save behavior: